jcbasson/Landmark-Remark/README.md

-    2.In git bash run git clone https://github.com/jcbasson/Landmark-Remark.git 3.Using Gitbash in the root of project "cd Landmark-Remark" run "Yarn" 4.Navigate to server in the root folder and run server.sln 5.In Visual Studio run project to setup the api 6.Go back to Gitbash and in the root folder run Yarn start 7.For now use only Google Chrome or IE Edge and run http://localhost:8080/
+    2.In git bash run git clone https://github.com/jcbasson/Landmark-Remark.git 3.Using Gitbash in the root of project "cd Landmark-Remark" run "Yarn" 4.Navigate to server in the root folder and run server.sln 5.In Visual Studio run project "Landmark_Remark.api" to setup the api (Don't use IISExpress) 6.Go back to Gitbash and in the root folder run Yarn start 7.For now use only Google Chrome or IE Edge and run http://localhost:8080/

 ### TODOS
-    1. Implement Immutable.js for state management and mutations
-    2. Build in defensive strategies for negative situations i.e. server is down
+    1. Integrate my front-end code to a .NET SPA Web Application to alow streamlining of the dev process.
+    2. Build in SignalR Middleware to allow real time updating of other users remarks
     3. Build Front-end tests
-    4. Integrate my front-end code to a .NET SPA Web Application to alow streamlining of the dev process.
-    5. Build in SignalR Middleware to allow real time updating of other users remarks
-    6. Build MSSQL Database
+    4. Build MSSQL Database
-    7. Build Repository Layer
+    5. Build Repository Layer
-    8. Build Service Layer and hook it up to Repository Layer
+    6. Build Service Layer and hook it up to Repository Layer
-    9. Hook Api to Service layer
+    7. Hook Api to Service layer
-    10. Implement API Security protocols
+    8. Implement API Security protocols
-    10. Build unit tests for Repository, Service and API layers respectively
+    9. Build unit tests for Repository, Service and API layers respectively
-    11. Build integration test for API points
+    10. Build integration test for API points
-    12. Test whole application
+    11. Test whole application

 ## Authors